History of tram and light rail transit systems by country: Oceania

+Australia

-In Oceania, trams are used extensively in Melbourne; all other major cities largely dismantled their legacy networks by the 1970s.
+Trams are used extensively in Melbourne, which is the world's largest operating urban tram network, while all other major cities largely dismantled their legacy networks by the 1970s.
 Adelaide retained one line between the city and Glenelg (which has been extended), and work on a new line is in progress.

-Sydney reintroduced tram service on the Dulwich Hill Line in 1997, with a second CBD and South East Light Rail line opened in 2019.
-A new Parramatta Light Rail line is currently under construction and will add to light rail in Sydney however will be separate from the other Sydney light rail lines.
+Sydney reintroduced tram service on the Inner West Light Rail line in 1997, with a pair of lines, the CBD and South East Light Rail, following in 2019.
+The first stage of the Parramatta Light Rail opened in late 2024, serving Sydney's secondary central business district, Parramatta, and is separated from the existing light rail network.

-The 2010s saw increased investment in new light rail construction with the Gold Coast opening the G:link in 2014, Canberra opening its first light rail line in 2019 and Newcastle opening a new line also in 2019.
+The 2010s saw increased investment in new light rail construction with the Gold Coast opening the G:link in 2014, Canberra opening its first light rail line in 2019 and Newcastle opening a new line in the same year.

+New Zealand

-Ballarat, Bendigo, Christchurch and Auckland have reintroduced trams as heritage operations.
+Christchurch and Auckland have reintroduced trams as heritage operations.

 A distinctive feature of many classic Australasian trams was their early use of a lowered central section between bogies (wheel sets), intended to make passenger access easier by reducing the number of steps required to reach the inside of the vehicle.
 Cars with this feature were known as "drop-centres".